 Desperately fed up at my consultancy business, I decided that ADHD coach training would help me personally and offer me a new career path.
 Within only months of my ADHD diagnosis, I was training to be an ADHD coach and had sold my half of the business to my relieved business partner – to end my twenty year computing-industry career.
 Within a year I was nearly trained as an ADHD Coach and had started coaching.
 I was divorced and living in a new apartment, co-parenting my daughter and my new life started.

 I set up SimplyWellbeing as a one-stop ADHD organisation for adults with ADHD.
 I worked hard to bring together independent ADHD professionals: psychiatrists, researchers, charities, support groups and therapists to offer comprehensive support.
-Over the last eight years I helped with adult ADHD diagnosis referrals and later set up and ran an Adult ADHD Diagnosis Centre in central London.
+Over the last fourteen years I have helped many seek their adult ADHD diagnosis and even set up and ran an Adult ADHD Diagnosis Centre in central London.

 For five years I hosted a large ADHD adult support group, growing from 6 to over 40 regular attendees, called “Share & Tear” Adult ADHD Support Group, moving as we grew from Chiswick, to Hammersmith, to University College London and finally to my clinic near Waterloo.
 I went on to run “ADHD Expert Talks” at University College London where a wide range of experts from specialist psychiatrists, to professional organisers, nutritionists and authors like Melissa Orlov, The “ADHD Effect on Marriage”, entertained a lively audience of ADHD guests.
 I have delivered many presentations at support groups, conferences and workshops for ADHD adults, professionals and teachers.